networq/website/getting-started.md

 ### 1) Clone a package

-Clone the package from Git using a command window directed at the folder location you want to store the clone.
+Clone the package from Git using a command window directed at the folder location you want to store the clone in.

 ```
 $ git clone https://github.com/networq/holacracy-package